Sue Felshin's Lace Projects

 Note: in the 18th century, blonde was sometimes made on a 60° grid, and sometimes made on a 90° grid.

 Blonde fans with ground trail and half stitch diamonds, worked Oct 2004-(ongoing).
 I reconstructed the pattern from lace trimming a mantua in the collection of the Victoria and Albert Museum (accession number T.44-1910), from a photograph in Fashion In Detail From the 17th and 18th Centuries by Avril Hart and Susan North (Rizzoli, New York, 1998, ISBN 0-8478-2151-X), p.
 91. The original has workers and gimps of green and salmon pink rather than blonde, bronze, and copper.
-You can also see the lace in progress on the pillow, at 6+ yards on February 18, 2006.
 I will need 6 to 12 yards to fully trim an 18th century style sacque gown (see swatch of fabric).
+You can see the lace in progress on the pillow, at 6+ yards on February 18, 2006.
+Here it is at close to 7 meters on November 11, 2008, the day that I started cutting the lace; here are trimmed sleeve flounces, one set flat and one ready to sew onto the gown sleeve.

 Bucks